Sugar Prices – Historical Graph

 The production cost of sugarcane and sugar comes after various essential inputs such as labor, fertilizer, fuel, machinery, and planting materials.

 When the costs of these inputs rise, it directly reflects the overall cost of production for sugar producers.
 This heightened production cost affects the profitability of producers within the sugar industry.
-Therefore, to sustain their profitability levels, producers may either reduce supply or increase sugar prices in the market.
+Therefore, producers either reduce supply or increase sugar prices in the market to sustain their profitability.

 3. Fertilizer Cost